jina-ai/jina/docs/fundamentals/document/document-api.md

 #### Caveat: order matters

-When adding sub-Documents to `Document.chunks`, do not create them in one line to keep recursive document structure correct.
-This is because `chunks` use `ref_doc` to control its `granularity`, at `chunk` creation time, it didn't know anything about its parent, and will get a wrong `granularity` value.
+When adding sub-Documents to `Document.chunks`, avoid creating them in one line, otherwise the recursive Document structure will not be correct.
+This is because `chunks` use `ref_doc` to control their `granularity`.
+At `chunk` creation time the `chunk` doesn't know anything about its parent, and will get a wrong `granularity` value.

 ````{tab} ✅ Do
 ```python